cbourke/ComputerScienceI/hacks/hack12.0/readme.md

 # Problem Statement

-A binomial coefficient, "$n$ choose $k$" is a number that corresponds to the number of ways to *choose* $k$ items from a set of $n$ distinct items.
+A binomial coefficient, " $n$ choose $k$ " is a number that corresponds to the number of ways to *choose* $k$ items from a set of $n$ distinct items.
 You may be familiar with some the notations, $C(n,k)$ or $C_n^k$ or ${}_{n}C_k$, but most commonly this is written as ${n \choose k}$